abhinavdangeti/cbTools/README.md

     - targetKeys.py     :   Program that prints a list of keys (count specifiable), for a specified vbucket.
     - targetVB.py       :   Program that tells the target vbucket for a specified key.
-    - vbMemDiskcount.sh :   Program that detects mismatches in item count between memory and disk across all vbuckets.
+    - vbMemDiskcount.sh :   Program that detects mismatches in item count between memory and disk across all vbuckets (works for couchstore & forestDB storage engines).